NiccoDorn/project-one/CONTRIBUTIONS.md

 #### One final notice:
 - 02.07.2025: This approach allows me now to compute instruction sequences for swap with distance 1 to 4.
-For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
+- For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
 - Easy solutions but not elegant: As mentioned, I do have all the instruction sequences for doing adjacent swaps.
-However, giving you a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.
+However, giving a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.
 - Thus, I am not providing such solutions.
 Especially, seeing the bonus points calculation, I assume that those solutions would be so far away from the best solutions in cycles and amount of instructions that I think, I'd not get points for those anyways.
 BUt main thing is: I do not want to provide 'stupid' solutions.
 Being aware of different approaches like Hamming Distance etc., I really wanted to explore with the limited time how I can come up with my own solutions.
 - That being sad: Knowing all solutions for swaps with distance 1 to 4, one can calculate the minimal number of swaps with 1-4 distance and accodring to this build a more efficient chain of instruction sequences.
 The only remaining thing: Have an intelligent approach that can condense this chain into less instructions via identity checks, immediate-inverse-followup instruction elimination as well as maximum interval deletion for reoccuring transposition results along the chain of instruction sequences.
 (Maybe a TODO for free time)
 - Interesting approaches:
     1. Hamming Distances or Other Distance metrics.
     2. Mask metrics / similarity checks given what our 4 allowed instructions do and how similar a permutation seems to be to a mask (mainly specific arithmetics)
     3. Some Concurrent Programming Models 4.
 Optimization of long generated instruction sequences by checking all generated permutations until target permutation is reached => Deleting those instructions inbetween EXCLUDING the instruction that first lead to this permutation.
 The search would have started from the front and the back in a Dictionary: Key-Value = Instruction_i:Permutation_i.
 This would effectively remove the longest sequence of instructions that lead to a reoccuring permutation, effectively deleting the corresponding sequence of instructions inbetween, potentially heavily optimizing "trial and error" solutions.